 - Zoning Out

 I like to wind down before bed and use a couple of tactics to slow the internal chatter.
 I will point out that email, Facebook, Instagram etc. are all switched off after 7pm, any later and they seem to really impact getting to sleep.
 Listening to 30 minutes of music or a podcast (even more effective) works a treat.
+Netflix works well too (nothing like a little trash TV) as it helps to turn off the thinking brain.
 It goes without saying that I’ll be wearing the orange glasses when fiddling with the iPhone during this time.

 That’s it, my toolkit for better sleep.
 Removing any one of these strategies genuinely results in a decrease in sleep quality, which in my case is waking up during the night.
 Have you found tools or techniques that work for you?
 Drop us a line below and let us know.